 - Support of both public and private policy development

 - Specialist studies across the spectrum of socio-ecological systems

 - Environmental assessment and reporting at various scales

-- Development of natural resource and agriculturally focused institutional and governance systems
+- The development of natural resource and agriculturally focused institutional and governance systems

-- Customised education, training and capacity development in all aspects of our work
+- Customised education, capacity development and training in all aspects of our work

 - Developing and supporting the implementation of geographic, ecological and sectoral information management systems